Updated July 4, 2023

 - Sender IP address: Protocol address in IPV4 for the device sending the message.

 - Target MAC address: Layer 2 of the intended receiver.
-This field does not hold any value during the request phase and works only during the reply phase.
+This field holds no value during the request phase and works only during the reply phase.

-- Target IP address: This address the protocol address for the intended receiver.
+- Target IP address: This address is the protocol address for the intended receiver.